 2. Type cmd in the run box.
 Then press Ctrl+Shift+Enter to run Command Prompt as an administrator.

 3. Type chkdsk <Your hard disk letter>: /f.
-Then press Enter and wait for the process to complete.
+The /f parameter is telling chkdsk to fix error on the disk.
+Press Enter and wait for the process to complete.

 If the drive contains important data, you can try to recover the data with a recovery tool.